fairywreath/BytecodeInterpreter/README.md

 ```

 #### Switch Statements
-> Switch cases automatically breaks if the condition is met
+> Switch cases automatically breaks if the condition is met.
 ```
 switch variable
 {